 |Nikon D600||Y||mono||mono||Y||Y||mini||2.0||-||-||-||Nikon D600|

 |Sony A7 III||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y||Sony A7 III|

 It is notable that the 6D Mark II has a hotshoe, while the M100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 6D Mark II and the M100 are recent models that are part of the current product line-up.
-The 6D Mark II replaced the earlier Canon 6D, while the M100 followed on from the Canon M10.
+The 6D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the M100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.